An Assemblage of Hats

 - Harrison Fisher

 The pictures on the dividing screen are reproductions of work by the illustrator Harrison Fisher, who spent his early years in Alameda.
 The family moved to Alameda from New York in 1886, and father Hugo opened a studio in San Francisco.
-Harrison Fisher became a popular illustrator; among other things, he worked the New York Journal, Puck magazine hired him as a cartoonist and he was a top cover artist for Cosmopolitan.
+Harrison Fisher became a popular illustrator; among other things, he worked for the New York Journal, Puck magazine hired him as a cartoonist and he was a top cover artist for Cosmopolitan.
 He is known especially for his illustrations of idealized women; healthy, intelligent, independent, hardworking.
 And of course, beautiful.

 - Haslett family